hps-autopilot/microcontroller/README.md

 When you finished, go to hps_capstone folder, hps_auto_pilot, and open up `hps_auto_pilot.ino` file on Arduino software.

-In this project, we use some additional Arduino Libraries, which have to be installed manually.
+In this project, we use some additional Arduino Libraries, which needed to be installed manually.

 The Arduino Libraries are:
 * Arduino_LSM9DS1
 * Arduino_LPS22HB
 * Arduino_HTS221
 * Arduino_BLE
+* Madgwick
+* SD (only if you are using SD cards)

 Click [here](https://www.arduino.cc/en/guide/libraries) if you need help downloading and installing the libraries on Arduino IDE.

+And if you are planning to use Serial Port Data Visualization version, please following [Processing](https://processing.org/tutorials/gettingstarted/) and [Python](https://www.python.org/about/gettingstarted/) tutorials to install these two components.

 Congratulations!
 You've completed the set up and READY TO ROLL!